SjoerdV/CaCAzureDevOpsPipeline/docs/README.md

 Please note as we are just running existing PowerShell scripts later on, there is nothing to be compiled or processed.
 Of course the build artefact containing the contents of the repository is important as it will be tagged as a release.

-1. Make sure both 'TEST' abd 'RELEASE' variables in the 'M365-environment-variables' group is set to '0' (don't forget to save!)
+1. Make sure both 'TEST' and 'RELEASE' variables in the 'M365-environment-variables' group are set to '0' (don't forget to save!)
     | **TEST**    = | **0**  |
     | ------------- | ------ |
     | **RELEASE** = | **0**  |